Axarva/dotfiles-2.0/README.md

 - **Healthy stuff** ❤️ (Yeah, you get notifications to fix your posture and take a break)
 - *Insert more stuff here*

-**A new note**: Yuck is live on ~~`modified`~~ both branches!
-I'm still not sure if the configs would work as expected (there have been a few changes), and I would love it if users could test it out and report issues.
-Thank you so much everyone (and eww devs, specially you guys)!

 Hello!
 Thank you for dropping by! 👋

 These are my xmonad configurations, and they go brr! 🚀 (Let's stop that there).

 If you're here, I suppose you want to be cloning this configuration, for which look at the Installation Section below. 👇

-Even if you're not, just look through the gallery 📷:
+Even if you're not, just look through the gallery: